Police Confirm Kidnap of Two Expatriates in Rivers

 The Rivers State Police Command has confirmed the kidnap of two foreigners in Port Harcourt by suspected gunmen.

-The state Police Public Relations Officer, DSP Grace Iringe-Koko, who confirmed the incident to THISDAY, said the Commissioner of Police, Mr Eboka Friday had deployed tactical team to apprehend the perpetrators and rescue the victims.
+The state Police Public Relations Officer, DSP Grace Iringe-Koko who confirmed the incident to THISDAY, said the Commissioner of Police, Mr. Eboka Friday, has deployed a tactical team to apprehend the perpetrators and rescue the victims.

-According to Iringe-Koko, “The CP has deployed adequate tactical team to ensure they are being released while the investigation is ongoing to arrest the perpetrators”.
+According to Iringe-Koko, “The CP has deployed adequate tactical team to ensure they are released while the investigation is ongoing to arrest the perpetrators.”

-It was learnt that the suspected gunmen behind the operation, drove in two Sports Utility Vehicles (SUVs) and a Hummer Bus, all with tinted glasses into Ndoki Estate at about 2pm and kidnapped the victims.
+According to an eye witness, the suspected gunmen behind the operation drove in two Sports Utility Vehicles (SUVs) and a Hummer bus all with tinted glasses into Ndoki Estate at about 2p.m. and kidnapped the victims.

 A source from the area who pleaded anonymity disclosed that the plate numbers of the SUVs were concealed and the occupants in the bus were in military camouflage.

-Another source, who gave his name as Lucky, revealed that at about 7pm, they saw some armed men wearing military uniform with two white men suspected to be Chinese, at the end of Ndoki Street heading towards the waterfront.
+Another source who gave his name as Lucky, revealed that about 7p.m., they saw some armed men wearing military uniform with two white men suspected to be Chinese at the end of Ndoki Street heading towards the waterfront.

-“Suddenly, there was a sporadic shooting in the air and one of the gunmen ordered the white men, who looked like Chinese people, that if they run, they would be shot dead.
+“Suddenly, there was a sporadic shooting in the air and one of the gunmen ordered the whitemen, who look like Chinese people, that if they ran, they would be shot dead.
 It was then we knew they were kidnappers and not real soldiers.”

-According to him, the shooting lasted for about 15 minutes and residents and shop owners scampered for safety in fear of being hit by stray bullet.
+According to him, the shooting lasted for about 15 minutes and residents and shop owners scampered for safety in fear of being hit by stray bullets.